On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$: Rank of connection tensors and dimension of graph algebras

+Furthermore, if $\bbF$ has characteristic $0$ and $H$ is twin-free, then the above quantities are all equal.
+In particular, if $H$ has no nontrivial $\bbF$-weighted automorphisms, then $r_k = |V(H)|^k$. \end{theorem}

-The following theorem generalizes Lemma 2.5 in \cite{Lovasz-2006}.
+The following theorem generalizes Lemma 2.5 in~\cite{Lovasz-2006}.
 Let $k \ge 0$ be an integer and $H$ be an $\bbF$-weighted graph.
 We say that a vector $f \colon V(H)^k \to \bbF$ is \textit{invariant under the automorphisms} of $H$ if $f(\sigma \circ \varphi) = f(\varphi)$ for every $\sigma \in \Aut(H)$ and $\varphi \in V(H)^k$.

 \begin{theorem} Let $\bbF$ be a field of characteristic $0$.
 Let $H$ be a (directed or undirected) $\bbF$-weighted twin-free graph.
-Then for $k \ge 0$, the column space of $N(k, H)$ consists of precisely those vectors $f \colon V(H)^k \to \bbF$ that are invariant under the authomorphisms of $H$.
-Moreover, every such vector can be obtained as a finite linear combination of the columns of $N(k, H)$ indexed by $\calPLG^{\simp}[k]$. \end{theorem} From this theorem, we can immediately conclude the existence of simple contractors and connectors from $\calPLG^{\simp}[k]$ when $\Char \bbF = 0$ for GH functions (see~\cite{Lovasz-Szegedy-2009} for the definitions).
+Then for $k \ge 0$, the column space of $N(k, H)$ consists of precisely those vectors $f \colon V(H)^k \to \bbF$ that are invariant under the automorphisms of $H$.
+Moreover, every such vector can be obtained as a finite linear combination of the columns of $N(k, H)$ indexed by $\calPLG^{\simp}[k]$. \end{theorem} From this theorem, we can immediately conclude the existence of simple contractors and connectors (from $\calPLG^{\simp}[2]$) when $\Char \bbF = 0$ for GH functions (see~\cite{Lovasz-Szegedy-2009} for the definitions).
+We now proceed to the proof.
+Below, we let $k \ge 0$ be arbitrary.
+For $\varphi \in V(H)^k$, we let $\bfx_\varphi = \hom_\varphi(\cdot, H)$; we will think of it as a row-tuple and use it as a shorthand.
+From the proof of Theorem~\ref{thm:uniform-exponential-rank-boundedness} we have the following decomposition for the connection tensor $T(H, k, n)$ where $n \ge 0$: